corefound/yogi/docs/backend-llvm.md

 The backend lowers `array.copy` by evaluating the receiver, allocating `yogi_array_create(yogi_array_length(receiver))`, and copying elements with `yogi_array_get`/`yogi_array_set`.
 For borrowed fixed-shape views, this copies only the selected view shape.
-Parameter-borrow summaries and explicit borrowed returns remain future work.
+Parameter-borrow summaries now cover returned pointer-derived views from `ptr<T>` parameters; explicit borrowed return/view syntax remains future work.

 The next backend step is replacing descriptor-backed fixed-shape storage with a native fixed-shape ABI when the value never needs runtime array behavior.